Balogun and Nigeria avenge shock CAR loss

 By contrast, after 29 minutes on Sunday, Balogun turned home inside the box to start setting the record straight, with team-mates rushing over in celebration.

-Just seconds after the break, Osimhen sealed the win - with the Super Eagles' clean sheet also a boost to Balogun who had said Nigeria's players were 'in deep pain' after Thursday's first home World Cup qualifying loss in 40 years.
+Just seconds before the break, Osimhen sealed the win - with the Super Eagles' clean sheet also a boost to Balogun who had said Nigeria's players were 'in deep pain' after Thursday's first home World Cup qualifying loss in 40 years.

-The game was also notable for Ahmed Musa winning his 100th cap as the forward, who replaced Chidera Ejuke after 67 minutes for his special moment, became only the third Nigerian centurion after Joseph Yobo and Vincent Enyeama.
+The game was also notable for forward Ahmed Musa winning his 100th cap as the captain, replaced after 67 minutes, became only the third Nigerian centurion after Joseph Yobo and Vincent Enyeama.

-The victory takes Nigeria five points clear in Group C, five ahead of both CAR and Cape Verde, who host a Liberia side on three points later on Sunday.
+The victory takes Nigeria to nine points from four games in Group C, two clear of Cape Verde, with CAR on four points and Liberia on three.

+Cape Verde registered their second win this week against Liberia thanks to yet another last-minute winner, with captain Ryan Mendes delivering a crucial 1-0 victory in dramatic style in Mindelo.

-In Group J, Benin undid the hard work of their 1-0 win in Tanzania on Thursday by losing 1-0 at home to the same opposition on Sunday.
+In Group J, Benin undid the hard work of their 1-0 win in Tanzania on Thursday by losing by the same scoreline at home to the same opposition on Sunday.

-Saimon Msuva is beginning to make a habit of fast starts and after earning a penalty after just four seconds in last month's win against Madagascar, he scored the matchwinner in Cotonou after six minutes.
+Simon Msuva is beginning to make a habit of fast starts and after earning a penalty after just four seconds in last month's win against Madagascar, he scored the matchwinner in Cotonou after six minutes.

-Benin could have gone six points clear of Tanzania but are now level instead with seven points apiece, a tally that can be overhauled by DR Congo if they win in Madagascar later on Sunday.
+A home win could have sent Benin six points clear of Tanzania but both are now level with seven points apiece, a tally that DR Congo failed to overhaul when losing 1-0 in Madagascar.

+The Congolese stay stuck on five points after the hosts won their first points in the group after a first-minute strike from Njiva Rakotoharimalala.

 Elsewhere, Mali and Uganda continued their fierce battle for Group E supremacy as both sides won, taking the Malians to nine points with the Cranes two behind.